DavinChurch/DateTime/README.md

 1200⌶ is also used by a cover function to format dates and times.
 This is expected to be updated when 1200⌶ is one day integrated into ⎕DT itself.

 A Describe variable is included in the namespace for simple documentation of the tools available.
+More comprehensive documentation is under construction, as is a suite of testing tools.

 Any problems, suggestions, or requests should be reported to the author.
 Otherwise, enjoy the calculation flexibility that these tools provide.